dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-jpg2dcm/README.md

     Encapsulate JPEG image or MPEG2 video (with file extensions jpeg, jpg, jpe; mpeg, mpg, mpe) into DICOM files.
-DICOM attributes can be specified via command line (using -a option) or a XML file (using -f option) or can also be generated using sample metadata files by specifying (either --sc option or --xc option).
+DICOM attributes can be specified via command line (using -m option) or a XML file (using -f option) or can also be generated using sample metadata files by specifying (either --sc option or --xc option).
 If all the options are specified, system will generate metadata first from sample metadata file then from file specified